scwsdhr/9123_introml/04/HW.md

 ### 6.

 Without regularization, large positive and negative coefficients cancel each other for correlated features, resulting in high variance of the resulting models.
+Besides, the regularization can remove the intercept.

 ### 7.